campbell17/campbell17-v2/journal/draft-untitled.md

 "What?"

 "Yes...you're next," she sang.
-"You're so nnnext."
+"You'rrre so next."

 "Is that...Bugs Bunny?" he asked, unable to mask his joy.